CAPABILITY | CAPACITY | CULTURE | CONNECTIVITY | COMMITMENT

 UnitedHealthcare Community Plan

 Layla Bishop is the Workforce Development Administrator for UnitedHealthcare Community Plan (UHCCP).
-In her current position, Layla works on WFD initiatives for ACC, ALTCS, and DD contracts.
+In her current position, Layla works on WFD initiatives for ACC, ALTCS, and DDD contracts.
 Her position includes actively collaborating with community stakeholders and providers to develop, strategize, coordinate, and implement WFD initiatives across Arizona.
-Before joining UHCCP Layla worked in the healthcare field for over 25 years.
-She started her journey as a direct care provider, working her way into management, and then Training and WFD.
-Layla received her Master’s in Social Work degree and her BS in Psychology with a minor in Law from Arizona State University.
-Layla has a passion for suicide prevention and is the Chair of the Arizona Suicide Prevention Coalition Training Committee.
+Layla has a passion for suicide prevention and is on the Board of the Arizona Suicide Prevention Coalition.
 She is also a facilitator of ASIST, safeTALK, and YMHFA.
+Layla also serves as a leader on UHCCP’s Diversity, Equity, Inclusion, and Belonging Council.

 Sarah Hauck